raffy4284/CodingChallenge/README.md

   Similarly, for more precision on coordinates, I would use Google's API, but that's if I have more time (prolly around 20 to 30 min..I still need to get a key from them!)

   Furthermore, argument checking for test1 is kind of messy, if given more time, I would've cleaned that up!

+  Also, I used python because that's what I'm more comfortable with.
+In reality I believe I would've used bash!
 ****